+Participation in a product steering committee for suppliers requires up-to-date certifications for the specifications for which the steering committee is formed.
+Participation in a product steering committee for end-user member organizations requires having implemented or plans to implement procurement policies regarding the specifications.
 Product Steering Committees will have a chair or co-chairs.
-The chair and co-chair will be appointed by the IMS CEO.
+The chair and co-chair will be appointed by the 1EdTech CEO.
 A chair person's succession process should include a time period with a co-chair of approximately 90 days.

-Product Steering Committees conduct their work in the IMS Project Group forum for which they are established and will hold regularly scheduled conference calls.
+Product Steering Committees conduct their work in the 1EdTech member community site and should hold regularly scheduled meetings.
 The Product Steering Committee will develop and provide product plans and feature requests for the Project Group.
 The Product Steering Committee will also liaise with the HED and K12 Innovation Leadership Networks and bring outputs of those discussions to Project Groups in written format.